Kuk Sool Won: Suh In-Hyuk and foundations of Kuk Sool Won

-As a youth, Suh In-Hyuk was trained by his grandfather, Suh Myung-Deuk, a supposed master-instructor to the Korean Royal Court, as well as following a family tradition of martial arts that stretched back sixteen generations.
-After the death of his grandfather during the Korean War, Suh In-Hyuk travelled throughout the Far East visiting various Buddhist monasteries and other esteemed martial arts masters, as research for developing his own system.
-He even had his younger brother, Seo In-Sun, take lessons from the founder of Hapkido, Choi Yong-sool, since there was a significant discount offered to younger students and Seo In-Sun would later show what he was taught to his 2 older brothers, Seo In-Suk & Suh In-Hyuk.
-A barebones curriculum for the system was developed in 1958 and later, the Kuk Sool Won was founded in 1961 (the initial syllabus continuing to be fleshed out and modified as the years went by).
-Suh fled South Korea in 1974 due to political troubles and decided to introduce his system to the United States in 1975.
+Suh In-Hyuk claims that he was trained by his grandfather, a supposed master-instructor to the Korean Royal Court named Suh Myung-Deuk, and followed a family tradition of martial arts that stretched back sixteen generations.
+After the death of his grandfather during the Korean War, he travelled throughout the Far East visiting various Buddhist monasteries and other esteemed martial arts masters as research for developing his own system.
+His younger brother, Seo In-Sun, took lessons from the founder of Hapkido, Choi Yong-sool, and would later show what he was taught to his two older brothers.